MicrosoftDocs/azure-aks-docs/articles/aks/validate-valkey-cluster.md

     EOF
     ```

-2. Port forward the port 8089 to access the Locust web interface on your local machine:
+2. Port forward the port 8089 to access the Locust web interface on your local machine using the `kubectl port-forward` command.

     ```bash
      kubectl port-forward -n valkey valkey-client 8089:8089
     ```

-    Access the Locust web interface at `http://localhost:8089` and start the test.
+3. Access the Locust web interface at `http://localhost:8089` and start the test.
 You can adjust the number of users and the spawn rate to simulate a workload on the Valkey cluster.
-In the followin graph the values used are 100 users and 10 spawn rate.
+The following graph uses 100 users and a 10 spawn rate:

     :::image type="content" source="media/valkey-stateful-workload/locust.png" alt-text="Screenshot of a web page showing the Locust test dashboard.":::